Tuesday 21st April 2020

 Don’t forget to top up your water bottle, put on that sunscreen and bring your swimsuits, as there is an opportunity for a dip later in the clear turquoise sea.
 This morning we are off to the crystal walk.
 This is not on the tourist route but Mike and Karen showed me this interesting site in 2011 thinking it would be a nice inclusion in the trip, to which I readily agreed.
 We again set off east on the D 400 back towards Antalya, past our turning from yesterday then shortly after a turn right towards Üçağız (3 mouths).

-We stop the bus on the side of the road, I can’t say exactly where but I know it when we get there, and walk in land.
-It is on a farm track so I suggest walking boots for this morning, and a stick if you need a 5th leg, as the ground can be uneven.
+We stop the bus on the side of the road, I can’t say exactly where but I know it when we get there and walk in land.
+It is on a farm track so I suggest walking boots for this morning, and a stick if you need a fifth leg, as the ground can be uneven.
 The walk is about 2.5 km up a gentle slope passing typically karstic outcrops en route.
 If you look up to the pine trees you will see what looks like large silk cocoons.
 Look a little closer and you will see lots of caterpillars.
 This is the caterpillar of the processionary moth, so named as the caterpillars walk nose to tail.
-They absolutely decimate the trees they are in and are a real pest but there is plenty of room for them out here so they are unlikely to kill off all the trees.
+They absolutely decimate the trees they are in and are a real pest but there is plenty of room for them out here, so they are unlikely to kill off all the trees.

-If you here a rustle in the undergrowth, it may well be a tortoise, we often see them along here.
+If you hear a rustle in the undergrowth, it may well be a tortoise, we often see them along here.
 One thing we have to be cautious about, are the herders sheep dogs.
 These canines are semi wild and very large, bigger than an Alsatian, and here to protect their master and herd.
 So far we have never come across any on this walk but if we do just stand still, stay quiet and let Tolga deal with them.

 After about 45 mins we’ll reach our destination.
 This is an area in the middle of this otherwise karstic countryside about 10 m x 10 m full of crystals.
 The ground looks like someone has broken glass on it as the sun glints on the calcite and aragonite fragments.
 It comes in small pieces and large boulders.
 The crystals grow in different formations, fans, which I’m told are aragonite, & straight, parallel leaves or blobs of calcite.
 Why?
 I’ve never really understood.
 We discussed that this area could have been buried and cave like at some time giving the crystals the opportunity to grow, but there is no sign of a collapse and once you walk past there is no crystal either, it is a really bizarre phenomenon but lovely to look at.
 If anyone has any suggestions I would love to hear them.
-What we need is a soil scientist that specialises in mineraology?
+What we need is a soil scientist that specialises in mineralogy?
 Time to walk back to the bus, downhill all the way and just look at that view, isn’t it stunning!
-Again you can see the snow capped Taurus mountains in the far distance.
+Again you can see the snow-capped Taurus mountains in the far distance.

 We are now off to Üçağız but on the way we will drive over a normal fault, see if you can spot it?
 The map might give you a hint?
 It’s where the road has 3 sharp bends.
 As with the rest of the area, on the map you can see all the geomorphology is SW NE alignment including the islands of Kekova and the bay between it and Üçağız.
 We will join the boat for a trip over the sunken city of Kekova and a BBQ lunch on board.
 I can’t wait.